 - Then, I added the chicken stock.
 I brought the mixture to a boil, stirring constantly until it was thickened.

-I reduced the heat to low and simmered the Étouffée uncovered for about 45 minutes, until the vegetables were tender.
+I reduced the heat to low and simmered the Étouffée uncovered for about 45 minutes until the vegetables were tender.

 - When the vegetables were tender, I increased the heat to medium and added the shrimp.
-I cooked the shrimp for about 5 minutes, just until they were cooked through.
+I cooked the shrimp for about 5 minutes until they were cooked through.

-- Finally, I added some minced parsley and stirred the mixture to ensure that everything was well combined.
+- Finally, I added some minced parsley and stirred the mixture to ensure everything was well combined.

-I served the Shrimp Étouffée with cooked white rice freshly baked baguette and a chilled Chardonnay.
+I served the Shrimp Étouffée with cooked white rice, freshly baked baguette, and a chilled Chardonnay.
 Laissez les Bon Temps Rouler – Yum!

 Frequently Asked Questions